Cutwell/Cutwell/README.md

 ## 🐱‍💻 About me

-🏳️‍🌈 My pronouns are He / Him.

-👩‍🎓 MSc Artificial Intelligence and BSc Computer Science, working with [@teamdatatonic](https://github.com/teamdatatonic) in 2023.
+👩‍🎓 MSc Artificial Intelligence (1st) and BSc Computer Science (1st).

-👩‍💻 My GitHub documents my various projects in AI and other fields.
+👩‍💻 Working with Datatonic as a Machine Learning Consultant, building Generative AI solutions on Google Cloud.

   </div>